 S.E.A.
-Aquarium, one of the earliest underwater aquarium in the world, it is still the best.
+Aquarium, one of the earliest underwater aquariums in the world, is still the best.
 There are over 100,000 marine animals of over 1000 species, across 50 different habitats here.
 You need a few hours to see half of the place.

 Next to the aquarium, the other major attraction here is Universal Studios.
-While it is much smaller to the Universal Studios at Los Angeles or Orlando, it will still interest the first time visitors and kids.
-This attraction requires you at least half-a-day or more to complete at least a few rides – each ride you have to wait in line and proceed.
+While it is much smaller than the Universal Studios in Los Angeles or Orlando, it will still interest first-time visitors and kids.
+This attraction requires you at least half a day or more to complete at least a few rides – for each ride you have to wait in line and proceed.

 After seeing many of the attractions, you end the day at Sentosa, by sitting down for a light and sound show called “Wings of Time”.

 I remember the show I saw twenty years before to be grandeur and enchanting, where they narrate the story of the founding of Singapore (Singapura), but now the show seems to be much tamer and smaller in scope.
 Still, if this is your first time for a light and sound show you should check it out.